 MARCUSSEN, Ulrik Paoli (Paul).
 Tanger, Morocco 4.2.1848 — Roskilde 18.5.1906.
 Danish Author.
 Son of Marcus Paulli M. (1798–1870), a diplomat, and Emilie Carstensen (1814–1907).
 Matriculated 1867 from Christianshavn.
 For a while he studied Sanskrit under Fausbøll and published a free metric rendering of the Meghadūta, but then turned to other occupations and became known as a journalist and playwright (of folk comedies and singspiels).
-Married 1875 with Rose Thier (1854–1898), a pianist.
+Married 1875 with Rose Thier (1854–1898), a pianist, two daughters.

-Publications: translated: Skybudet.
+Publications: Translated: Skybudet.
 En indisk Elegi af Kālidāsa.
 96 p.
 Kjøbenhavn 1882.

-Sources: C. C. Christensen, S.B.L.
+Sources: C. C. Christensen, D.B.L.
 15, 1938, 308f.; briefly Pauly, Køb.
 Univ.
 8, 1992, 544.

 Last Updated on 3 weeks by Admin